CEQA Notices

 About CEQA

-The California Environmental Quality Act (CEQA) generally requires state and local government agencies to inform decision-makers and the public about the potential environmental impacts of proposed projects, and to reduce those environmental impacts to the extent feasible.
-The Natural Resources Agency maintains an FAQ page summarizing the CEQA process.
-For more information about CEQA, visit the California Natural Resources Agency’s CEQA website and the Governor’s Office of Planning and Research’s State Clearinghouse website.
-The State Clearinghouse is the official CEQA document posting site and CEQAnet is the online searchable environmental database.
+The California Environmental Quality Act (CEQA) generally requires state and local government agencies to inform decision-makers and the public about the potential environmental impacts of proposed projects and to reduce those environmental impacts to the extent feasible.
+The Governor’s Office of Planning and Research maintains a webpage of CEQA resources that provides guidance for navigating the CEQA process.
+For more information about CEQA, visit the Governor’s Office of Planning and Research’s State Clearinghouse website.
+The State Clearinghouse is the official CEQA document posting site, and CEQAnet is the online searchable environmental database.

 Current CEQA Notices